KaziFucksWithYou/KaziFucksWithYou/README.md

 ## What do I do?
-- I am a programmer and im like 22 years ol
+- I am a programmer and im like 22 years old
 - C# on top
 - C++ on top
 - C on top